 When I think back, JC* may have been a bit concerned when I dragged out my Patti Playpal doll and all her accessories every Saturday afternoon.
-She’d suggest that my friend come over or would drive me to her home, maybe sensing that a thirteen-year old girl should not be seen dragging a three-foot tall doll down the street, for fear that she would receive taunts from fellow schoolmates.
+She’d suggest that my friend come over or would drive me to her home, maybe sensing that a 13-year old girl should not be seen dragging a three-foot tall doll down the street, for fear that she would receive taunts from fellow schoolmates.
 By the time, I had moved on and Patti had moved from my bedroom to the basement closet, my girlfriends were well into the dramatic boy stage.
-And so it went…
+And so it continued…

 A late bloomer is defined as a person whose talents and capabilities develop later than others, but eventually catch up and in some cases, may even overtake their peers.
 At a young age, I realized that, in order to be comfortable in my own skin, I had to accept that I was just a tad behind the curve and make it work for me.
 I began to think of it as the gift that kept on giving.
 I decided that watching and learning from others takes patience and it was that patience that would ultimately help me to forge success.
 And, when I combined that with positive thinking, it would create a powerful force.

 It’s not easy telling yourself that it just wasn’t meant to be.
-Though this is the last thing you want to hear at that moment, when you look back, you can usually trace the pattern of how one event led to another and ultimately worked out for the best, even when the ending may have been far different than you had originally imagined.
+Though this is the last thing you want to hear at that moment, when you look back, you can usually trace the pattern of how one event led to another and ultimately worked out for the best, even when the ending may have been far different from you had originally imagined.

 There have been many instances when I had to remind myself that, eventually, my time would come.
 No surprise that most of them occurred during high school.
 I didn’t make the kick line squad until the second time around and then became the captain.
 I was too shy to utter a word at the sorority teas and was the only one of my friends that did not receive an invitation to join.
 I begged JC to accompany me to the mall and hide in the shadows as I walked in and out of every store, looking for my first job.
 I always felt clumsy and awkward, constantly falling over my own feet.